anisa-bila/DisasterM3/evaluation_methodology.md

 **Other Types of Data Include**:

   - **Domain-specific Data**: Specialized datasets that help VLMs understand the relationship between images and the corresponding text in professional or operational contexts. (e.g., A photo of earthquake damage - "Collapsed buildings observed, high-risk of injuries.")
-  - **Web-Scale Data**: Large-scale datasets containing billions of image-text pairs collected from the Internet to expand the mode's understanding of concepts.
+  - **Web-Scale Data**: Large-scale datasets containing billions of image-text pairs collected from the Internet to expand the model's understanding of concepts.
 <br>

 ## Evaluation Metrics